-Cognitive neuroscientist Dr. David Vago talks more on the benefits for TEDx here
+Cognitive neuroscientist Dr. David Vago talks more about the benefits for TEDx here

-We all feel stress at times.
-It can be normal, however, it’s how we deal with stress that makes us feel better equipped to seize the day.
-At its’ worst stress can be debilitating leaving us feeling strung out, irritable and short-fused.
+We all feel stressed at times.
+It can be normal; however, it’s how we deal with stress that makes us feel better equipped to seize the day.
+At its’ worst, stress can be debilitating, leaving us feeling strung out, irritable and short-fused.
 Mindfulness can help.

 Below, neuroscientist, Sara Lazar talks about how mindfulness builds grey matter in the brain for TEDx:

 Of course, we all suffer from pain from time to time, whether it’s the result of exercise, ill health, accidents, or the natural aging of the body.
 Mindfulness has been proven to help with all of these.
 Dr. Jon Kabat Zinn first introduced his 8-week Mindfulness-Based Stress Reduction (MBSR) program for the management of pain in hospitals across America in the 1970s.
 The program involves gentle yoga and the “body scan,” in which patients are guided to direct their attention to different parts of the body.
 Try Dr. Jon Kabat Zinn’s guided bodyscan meditation